HArt11/final-project/README.md

 ***

  ### Testing
-  Testing for this website was done using the Microsoft Edge Browser and the built-in Chrome Developer Tools to check responsiveness on different screensizes and general debugging.
-Testing was also done on an iPhone 10 using Safari and Microsoft Edge.
-Testing was also carried out on a Microsoft Surface Pro 7 as I encountered some issues with landscape layout through the developer tools.
+  Testing for this website was done using the built-in Chrome Developer Tools to check responsiveness on different screensizes and general debugging.
+Testing was also done on an iPhone 10 using Safari and other mobile devices.
 No issues were found with responsiveness and previous issues have been dealt with through custom screen aspect media queries.

   In addition to my own testing, I sent my website link to family and friends and asked for them to test the website out using the same methods listed below.
+With thanks to Graeme Arthur for peer review and testing.

 The website contains no backend functionality therefore testing will concentrate on:

-* Testing navigational links on each separate page, as well as the site logo which is designed to redirect to the home page
+* Testing navigational links open on an external page, as well as the site logo which is designed to redirect to the home page
 * Testing the responsiveness of the website, making sure the layout and navigational features remain user friendly with UX design maintained
 * Testing of the form to ensure it functions correctly and does not allow an incomplete entry.
-* Testing the form takes the user to the "thank you" page
-* Testing out the "404" page if somehow the user manually keys in the website wrong or finds a broken link
 * Testing the modals work correctly and display at all resolution breakpoints
-* Testing the YouTube and Google map API links work correctly
-* Testing the "growing list" link that should open up an external PDF file in a separate tab.
+* Testing of social media links.

 <br><br>

-### User Stories Testing

-***
-   1. As a user visiting the site for the first time, I want to navigate the site quickly and efficiently.
-   * Website visitor can navigate to the home page from any page in the website.
-This is either via the navigation menu, or the navbrand logo, as is standard on most websites.
-   2. As a user, I want to know a brief history and story about the allotment site, any committee/manager involvement of the allotment site and other useful information.
-   * Website visitor can browse the homepage which is broken up into sections.
-They are informed about the current allotment site, the committee team of the allotment, a site map of the allotment and other useful information about allotment ownership.
-   * There is further information provided in modals on the homepage, detailing equipment needed, an on site shop and external information about growing produce.
-   3. As a visitor, I want to view images of the allotment site and other related images such as vegetables grown on the site or the layout of other peoples allotments.
-   * The website visitor can visit the image gallery page to view images of allotments, fruit/vegetables and other peoples allotments.
-   4. As a visitor who is interested in owning an allotment, I wish to get on the waiting list for this allotment site.
-   * The website visitor can apply to join the waiting list using the waiting list page.
-The page requires the user to fill in mandatory fields and presents the user with an acknowledgement once complete.
-   5. As a user, I want to be able to contact the allotment site for further information without committing to the waiting list.
-   * A user can contact the allotment site from a link on the homepage.
-They can also contact the allotment site from the thank you page once they have signed up for the waiting list.
-   * A user can visit the allotment sites social media and contact the site via external means.
-These links are present in the footer bar on each page.
-   6. As a website visitor, I want to know what items are available for sale in the on-site allotment shop.
-   * A visitor can click the allotment shop link on the home page and be presented with a current shop stock list and pricing.
-   7. As a user, I want to be able to access your social media accounts.
-   * A user can access the allotment site social media links via the footer in any of the pages that they find themselves on.
-<br><br>
+#
    ### Manual Testing
 ***
   * Navigation - Repeated steps on all pages.
        * Click on logo to confirm that it navigates to landing page.
        * Click on all navigation links to verify that they direct to the indicated page.
-        * Verify that the current page the user is on, is highlighted as active in the menu.
         * Verify that the navigation menu is responsive to screen size and switches the navigational links to the "hamburger" icon on appropriately sized screens.
         * Ensure the hamburger menu opens correctly and displays the navigational links
         <br><br>